hydro-project/hydroflow/book/example_4_surface.md

 > **Note on terminology**: In each of the next few examples, we're going to write a Hydroflow program (a dataflow graph) to process data that itself represents some other graph!
 To avoid confusion, in these examples, we'll refer to the Hydroflow program as a "flow" or "program", and the data as a "graph" of "edges" and "vertices".

-To work our way up to graph reachability, we'll first start with a simple flow that finds graph *neighbors*: nodes that are just one hop away.
+To work our way up to graph reachability, we'll first start with a simple flow that finds graph *neighbors*: vertices that are just one hop away.

 Our first Hydroflow program will take our initial `origin` vertex as one input, and join it another input that streams in all the edges---this